 - Sky Terrace 428, short walk from the Peak sign.

-Most popular trail leads to the Sky Terrace at the level of 428 metres above sea level – which is the highest viewing platform in Hong Kong and one of the highest outdoor observation decks in the world, revealing breathtaking view of the Kong Kong skyline.
-If you are goig by tram, it takes only several minutes to get you to the top, however there are often long queues to get to the tram.
+The most popular hiking trail from the top of the mountain leads to the Sky Terrace at the level of 428 metres above sea level, which is the highest viewing platform in Hong Kong and one of the highest outdoor observation decks in the world, revealing a breathtaking view of the Hong Kong skyline.

 The Sky Terrace 428 is a must-visit attraction.
 The best option is a combined ticket Victoria Peak Tram and Sky Terrace 428 Ticket in Hong Kong, which can be booked on Klook.
 Klook dominates with best offers on major attraction in Hong Kong, since its HQ is based there.
 If you are planning to visit other attractions in Hong Kong – Klook Pass Hong Kong is a great saving choice – one pass for multiple experiences.